Research Professor, Population Studies Center and Research Professor, Survey Research Center, Institute for Social Research

 - Continuity and Change in American Economic and Social Life: The PSID 2017 – 2020

-- Family Dynamics, Fertility, and Investments in Children Across Generations
+- Family Dynamics, Fertility and Contraception, and Investments in Children across Generations

-- Panel Study of Income Dynamics – 2015 Philanthropy Module (Wave 39)
+- Philanthropy Panel Study – PSID 2023 Philanthropy Module (Wave 43) Gates

 - Transition to Adulthood within its Life Course & Intergenerational Family Context